PockyBum522/windows-setup-assistant/README.md

 * Better progress indication.
 Right now a lot of things happen invisibly.
 Not great.

+* Move work to be async, although that will mean needing to disable changes to the Main Window controls during the process.
+Not a big deal, though.

 * Application settings able to be set, not just Windows settings

 * Better logging and failure recovery

 * Considering: Integration of AutoHotKey scripts for both program installation/installation automation as well as changing settings

+* Making desktop and start menu shortcuts if specified for PortableApplicationInstaller and ArchiveInstaller.

 ### Long-Term